MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 {{?I-D.draft-bellis-dnsop-http-record-00}},
 {{?I-D.draft-ietf-dnsop-aname-03}}, and others.

+Thank you to Ian Swett, Ralf Weber, Jon Reed,
+Martin Thompson
-Thank you to Ian Swett, Ralf Weber, Jon Reed, and others for their feedback and suggestions on this draft.
+and others for their feedback and suggestions on this draft.

 --- back